foreverfl/vscode/docs/editor/debugging.md

 ## Launch.json attributes

 There are many `launch.json` attributes to help support different debuggers and debugging scenarios.
-As mentioned above, you can use IntelliSense (`kb(editor.action.triggerSuggest)`) to see the list of available attributes once you have specified a value for the `type` attribute.
+As mentioned above, you can use IntelliSense (`Ctrl+Space`) to see the list of available attributes once you have specified a value for the `type` attribute.

 ![launch json suggestions](images/debugging/launch-json-suggestions.png)